Border procedure (border and transit zones)

 General (scope, time limits)

-Decree Law 113/2018 amended the Procedure Decree introducing a border procedure, applicable in border areas and transit zones.
-Decree Law 130/2020 and L 173/2020 – not changing the substance of the procedure – have amended the legal provision.[1]
+Decree Law 113/2018 amended the Procedure Decree introducing a border procedure applicable in border areas and transit zones.
+Decree Law 130/2020 and L 173/2020 – not changing the substance of the procedure – amended the legal provision.[1]
 The law still refers to a MoI decree, which was issued on 5 August 2019 and published on 7 September 2019, for the definition and implementation of the procedure.[2]

-The decree does not provide any definition of the border and transit areas as it only establishes that the border or transit areas are identified in those already existing in the following provinces:
+The MoI Decree designated the transit and border areas where the accelerated procedure applies.[3]
+The decree does not provide any definition of a border and transit area; it only establishes that the border or transit areas are identified as those already existing in the following provinces:

-• Trieste and Gorizia in the north-east of the country;
+1. Trieste and Gorizia in the north-east of the country;

-• Crotone, Cosenza, Matera, Taranto, Lecce and Brindisi in the south;
+2. Crotone, Cosenza, Matera, Taranto, Lecce and Brindisi in the south;

-• Caltanissetta, Ragusa, Siracusa, Catania, Messina, Trapani and Agrigento in Sicily;
+3. Caltanissetta, Ragusa, Siracusa, Catania, Messina, Trapani and Agrigento in Sicily;

-• Cagliari in Sardinia.[4]
+4. Cagliari in Sardinia.[4]

-Out of the five Territorial Commissions foreseen by the amended Procedure Decree to examine asylum applications subject to the border procedure[5] the MoI Decree has created only two new sections of Territorial Commissions: Matera (section of Bari) and Ragusa (section of Syracuse), therefore assigning to the Territorial Commissions already competent for the border or transit areas, the task of examining the related applications – where the conditions exist – with an accelerated procedure.
+Out of the five Territorial Commissions foreseen by the amended Procedure Decree to examine asylum applications subject to the border procedure[6] the MoI Decree created only two new sections of Territorial Commissions: Matera (section of Bari) and Ragusa (section of Syracuse), therefore assigning to the Territorial Commissions already competent for the border or transit areas the task of examining the related applications – where the conditions exist – with an accelerated procedure.

 Under the border procedure, the entire examination of the asylum application can take place directly at the border area or in the transit zone.[7]

 The border procedure may be applied where the applicant makes an application directly at the designated border areas or transit zones after being apprehended for evading or attempting to evade controls.
+However, the circulars of 16 and 18 October 2019 (see infra) expressly excluded the application of the border procedure for attempting to avoid border controls to people rescued at sea following SAR operations and to those who spontaneously turn to the authorities to seek asylum without having been apprehended at the time of landing or immediately afterwards.

 Article 28-bis (6) of the Procedure Decree as amended by Decree Law 130/2020 and L. 173/2020 expressly excludes from accelerated procedures, including the border procedure: